oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/GF-Jenkins.md

 # Provisioning Instances/OKE/SDDC/Database on OCI via Jenkins

-Provisioning of OCI resources like - Compute instances, SDDC, OKE and Databases require you to update variables_\<region\>.tf file with input ssh keys and source image details.
+To provision OCI resources which require you to update variables_\<region\>.tf file with input ssh keys and source image details.
-This file needs to be updated with required details(like input SSH keys or source image details) via CLI even when you are using the toolkit via Jenkins.
+This file needs to be update with required details(like input SSH keys or source image details) via CLI even when you are using the toolkit via Jenkins.

 **Step 1**:
 <br> Update required data in variables_\<region\>.tf